dcreager.net

 CMake

 CMake doesn't implement the libtool magic that transforms a version info into the shared library filename.
-Instead, it gives you nice precise control over exactly what goes into your shared library's filename and linker commands, using the settargetproperties command to set the library's VERSION and SOVERSION properties.
+Instead, it gives you nice precise control over exactly what goes into your shared library's filename and linker commands, using the set_target_properties command to set the library's VERSION and SOVERSION properties.

 set_target_properties